ssciwr/mease-hpc-setup/scripts/README.md

 Some notes on the installation on MLS&WISO, (hopefully) not relevant for the end user.

-The initial idea is just to install everything locally, then share this location along with a script for the user to source, which puts everything in PATH, loads the relevant modules, and activates the conde env.
+The initial idea is just to install everything in a folder, then share this location along with a script for the user to source, which puts everything in PATH, loads the relevant modules, and activates the conda env.

 ## Location